Cystine

-Cystine is the oxidized derivative of the amino acid cysteine and has the formula (SCH_{2}CH(NH_{2})CO_{2}H)_{2}.
+Cystine is the oxidized dimeric derivative of the amino acid cysteine and has the formula (SCH_{2}CH(NH_{2})CO_{2}H)_{2}.
 It is a white solid that is poorly soluble in water.
 As a residue in proteins, cystine serves two functions: a site of redox reactions and a mechanical linkage that allows proteins to retain their three-dimensional structure.

 Formation and reactions

 Structure

 Cystine is the disulfide derived from the amino acid cysteine.
 The conversion can be viewed as an oxidation: